 Care should be taken to include music from many cultures, particularly those represented in the class.
 This will help to develop positive attitudes amongst the children towards other cultures and societies.
 It is important to remember that music could be used as a communicative tool to support children learning English as an additional language.
-Other considerations should be for activities that will appeal to both boys and girls, and advice should be sought on how best to cater for those with hearing impairments.
+Advice should be sought on how best to cater for those with hearing impairments.